emmericp/MoonGen/README.md

 * Precise and accurate timestamping: Timestamping with sub-microsecond precision on commodity hardware
 * Precise and accurate rate control: Reliable generation of arbitrary traffic patterns on commodity hardware

-You can have a look at [our slides from a recent talk](https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/Slides.pdf) or read an early version of [our paper](http://arxiv.org/abs/1410.3322) [1] for a more detailed discussion of MoonGen's internals.
+You can have a look at [our slides from a recent talk](https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/Slides.pdf) or read a draft of [our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_draft2.pdf) [1] for a more detailed discussion of MoonGen's internals.

 # Architecture